-To prepare the test sample, 50 μ l of the sample was mixed with 1.0 ml of 0.4 mM DPPH and 3,950 ml of ethanol at different concentrations.
+To prepare the test sample, 50 μ L of the sample was mixed with 1.0 mL of 0.4 mM DPPH and 3.950 mL of ethanol at different concentrations.
 The mixture was vortexed and allowed to stand for 30 minutes.
-The absorbance of the solution was then measured at a wavelength of 517 nm against a blank, which consisted of 50 μ l of extract and 4,950 ml of ethanol.
-In addition, absorbance measurements were carried out for a mixture of 1.0 ml DPPH and 4.0 ml ethanol as a negative control and ascorbic acid as a positive control.
+The absorbance of the solution was then measured at a wavelength of 517 nm against a blank, which consisted of 50 μ L of extract and 4.950 mL of ethanol.
+In addition, absorbance measurements were carried out for a mixture of 1.0 mL DPPH and 4.0 mL of ethanol as a negative control, and ascorbic acid as a positive control.
 The concentration that resulted in an IC50 value, representing the concentration of the extract that displayed 50% antioxidant activity compared to the control, was determined using a linear regression equation.